-- A. Only consultations must be recorded in the FBI Laboratory file. - B. The FBI Laboratory file will clearly describe what the examiner consulted on as well as the consultant's name and the date of consultation. - C. Any new examination records created as a result of consultation must be retained in the FBI Laboratory file. - D. Discussions or other communications that do not reach the level of a consultation do not need to be recorded.6
+- A. Only consultations must be recorded in the FBI Laboratory file. - B. The FBI Laboratory file will clearly describe what the examiner consulted on (e.g., specific print or situation) as well as the consultant's name and the date of consultation.

+- C. Any new examination records created as a result of consultation must be retained in the FBI Laboratory file. - D. Discussions or other communications that do not reach the level of a consultation do not need to be recorded.